akneni/hashwise/README.md

 # Hashwise Python Library

 This library provides a set of functions for hashing and brute forcing hashes using various algorithms.
 It leverages CUDA for GPU computation to speed up the process.
-For more information, check out the [Hashwise Python Library on GitHub](https://github.com/yourusername/hashwise) or.

 ## Source Code